-Debt Securities issued under the Programme may be represented on issue by one or more Global Bonds representing the whole principal amount of the issue ("Global Bonds") that may be delivered to a Common Depository or Common Safekeeper for Euroclear and Clearstream.
+Debt Securities (other than the NCSD System Debt Securities) issued under the Programme may be represented on issue by one or more Global Bonds representing the whole principal amount of the issue ("Global Bonds") that may be delivered to a Common Depository or Common Safekeeper for Euroclear and Clearstream.
 Except in the circumstances described in each Global Bond, investors will not be entitled to receive Bonds in definitive form.
 Each of Euroclear and Clearstream and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Bond held through it.
-While the Debt Securities are represented by a Global Bond, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.
+While the Debt Securities (other than the NCSD System Debt Securities) are represented by a Global Bond, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.

-While the Bonds are represented by Global Bonds, the Issuer will discharge its payment obligation under the Bonds by making payments through the relevant clearing systems.
+While the Bonds (other than the NCSD System Debt Securities) are represented by Global Bonds, the Issuer will discharge its payment obligation under the Bonds by making payments through the relevant clearing systems.
 A holder of a beneficial interest in a Global Bond must rely on the procedures of the relevant clearing system and its participants to receive payments under the Bonds.
 The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in any Global Bonds.